markcam1/StarWarsGame/README.md

 You will be starting with the initial code.

 ```
-If you want to changes navigate to the JavaScript file (assets/javascript/) and change the code.
+If you want to make changes navigate to the JavaScript file (assets/javascript/) and change the code.
 ```

 ## Built With